 On the national stage we have seen a sustained debate on police funding, against a backdrop of rising volumes of violent crime and considerable concern over knife offences in large metropolitan cities.
-Fortunately, Warwickshire has continued to buck many of these trends.
-Crime levels have remained largely stable, with only a small increase showing across the year compared to larger rises seen elsewhere, while we have not experienced the kinds of knife-related deaths or series injuries that have blighted larger cities across the country.
+Fortunately, Warwickshire has continued to buck many of these trends, actually seeing a small reduction in crime overall and not seeing the rise in knife crime offences or knife-related deaths that have been experienced elsewhere.